CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 ***

-### Find the nth occurrence that starts with and ends with a Text To Find in Text
+### Find the specified Occurrence that starts with and ends with a Text To Find in Text

 This example will find the first occurrence of text that starts with `"The"` and ends with `"jumps"` from `"The quick brown fox jumps over the lazy dog."`.